bruvellu/cephalic-furrow/3-text/suppl.md

 we see a range of cell shape changes with compression on both sides and a shearing effect at the boundary.

+## prd is a key cephalic furrow gene

+In addition, we analyzed *prd* embryos where the formation of the cephalic furrow is delayed [@Blankenship2001-tm].
+Although *prd* embryos seem to form a cephalic furrow at the expected position, our live imaging reveals the process of invagination initiates but halts mid way through (Figure X).
+Analyses of the dynamics and area of folded tissue shows the folding is *prd* embryos is more similar to the ectopic folds than to the cephalic furrow invagination (Figure X).
+This suggests the lack of *prd* activity is more important to the patterning of the cephalic furrow than previously thought.

 ## Molecular arrangements of btd, eve, prd and gt